Boralex (TSE:BLX) PT Raised to C$53.00

-Boralex (TSE:BLX – Get Rating) had its price target hoisted by equities research analysts at Raymond James from C$52.00 to C$53.00 in a research note issued on Friday, BayStreet.CA reports.
-The firm presently has an “outperform” rating on the stock.
-Raymond James’ target price points to a potential upside of 28.33% from the company’s current price.
+Boralex (TSE:BLX – Get Rating) had its target price upped by Scotiabank from C$50.00 to C$53.00 in a research report released on Friday morning, BayStreet.CA reports.

 About Boralex